alexmdac/xoogle3/README.md

 # xoogle3

-[Bazel](https://bazel.build/) workspace for C++ with some batteries included, intended to help folks who would like to use C++ in programming assignments (e.g. coursework, interviews).
+[Bazel](https://bazel.build/) workspace for C++ with some batteries included, intended to help folks who would like to use C++ for programming assignments (e.g. coursework, interviews).

 ## Libraries